 Likewise, high impact, high effort features require extra discussion.
 Usually these features need to be incorporated in some version of the mobile app and prioritizing how long each will take to develop, and how essential they are, will help stakeholders choose between them.

 3. Feature Ranking

-Ranking every feature in order of importance is another clear way to prioritize.
-When your development team knows just how each feature ranks it’s easier for them to give you a timeline and stay within your budget.
+Ranking features of a mobile app in order of importance is another clear way to prioritize.
+When your development team knows just how each feature ranks in your app features list, it’s easier for them to give you a timeline and stay within your budget.